ferrellsl/QuikGrid/README.md

 I have since found an application called HelpNDoc (https://www.helpndoc.com/) that's free for personal use that will import HLP files and generate CHM help files with zero effort.
 The CHM file created by HelpNDoc is included in the v5.4 release.

+This release also supports multi-user preferences.
+A QUIKGRID.INI file will be generated for every user with a valid username and it is stored under: c:\users\your-username\QUIKGRID.INI
+Usernames with spaces will probably not work properly and remains untested.

 The code has now been moved over to Visual Studio 2019 and I decided it was time to put this release on github as John and I are not young men anymore.
 We're both retired but I won't divulge our ages!
 LOL!

 KNOWN BUGS: